aubreymoore/McIntire-Stennis/notes for Annette Kang.md

 ## Software Tools

-###Golden Gate Imagine
+### Golden Gate Imagine

-[GitHub repository](https://github.com/plazi/GoldenGATE-Imagine) The seems like it ids very dated.
+[GitHub repository](https://github.com/plazi/GoldenGATE-Imagine) This GGI repo seems like it is very dated.
 You should probably not install from here.
-I will find the best source for download and update this here.
+I will find the best source for download and update this info here.